 - Non-technical team, low volume, needs broad integration coverage: Zapier

-- Agency or operations team, moderate complexity, prefers visual tooling: Make
+- Operations team or implementation partner, moderate complexity, prefers visual tooling: Make

-- Technical team or agency, high volume, needs code logic or AI agents: n8n
+- Technical team or implementation partner, high volume, needs code logic or AI agents: n8n

 The upgrade path usually follows volume and complexity.
 Teams start on Zapier, hit pricing limits, try Make, then move to n8n when they need custom code or are building for scale.
 Understanding where you are on that path before you commit to a platform saves the migration cost.